jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 ## Summary

 + In general, casual riders and annual members use Cyclistic for different purposes – the former is for leisure purposes and the latter is for commuting purposes.
-+ Specifically, casual riders tend to love riding bikes on weekends along with the Illinois Coast of Lake Michigan, and the average riding length is 2x more than annual members (32 min vs. 14 min).
++ •	Specifically, casual riders tend to love riding bikes along the Illinois Coast of Lake Michigan on weekends, and the average riding length is 2x more than annual members (32 min vs. 14 min).
 Even though casual riders are open to any type of bike, the docked bike is the least favorable type for them.
 + Compared to casual riders, annual members tend to ride bikes on weekdays, and the most popular days are Thursday (#1) and Wednesday (#2).
-Unlike casual riders, annual members not only ride bikes along with the Illinois Coast of Lake Michigan but also in the downtown area.
+Unlike casual riders, annual members not only ride bikes along the Illinois Coast of Lake Michigan but also in the downtown area.
 For commuting purposes, the classic bike (31%) is the most popular bike for annual members, followed by an electric bike (21%).
 + Rush hour for both groups is between 4 am – 6 am, and the most popular time is 5 pm.
 Compared to casual users, annual members ride bikes more often between 6 am  –  8 am.
 + The frequency of using Cyclistic is key to defining whether a user wants to become an annual member of Cyclistic.
 Even though annual members have a shorter ride length than casual members, they ride bikes more frequently from Monday to Thursday (61%) than casual members (50%).
 + Based on the analysis in terms of the top 5 popular locations to use Cyclistic, about 10% of total Cyclistic users ride bikes in the listed stations.
 It shows that the mobility of Cyclistic is one of the factors in attracting Cyclistic users.

 ## Recommendations

-Therefore, the marketing team should design marketing strategies to promote casual riders using Cyclistic during rush hour 4 pm – 6 pm on weekdays.
+Therefore, the marketing team should design marketing strategies to promote Cyclistic to casual riders during rush hour 4 pm – 6 pm on weekdays.
 It may be a good way to increase casual riders’ intention to ride bikes on weekdays.

 Additionally, Cyclistic should prepare enough bikes at the most popular start and end locations on weekends during the afternoon and evening.
 Even though casual riders might not be converted into annual members, Cyclistic could make riding bikes easy for them to get on the bikes to increase revenue.
 It might be a way to make them get into the habit of cycling.

 ## Future Exploration
 + It would be great to trend data in the future to see the monthly changes or yearly changes.
 For example, casual riders might be increased during the tourist season.
++ If possible, getting more user personal data, such a gender, age, address, the frequency of Cyclistic bike use, and spending history, would be extremely helpful to tailor marketing strategies.
++ Based on the data-privacy issues, the price for annual membership, single-ride pass, and full-day pass is unknown, which is challenging to create the right pricing strategy.
+Therefore, It would be great to conduct a thorough market pricing analysis, such as the Van Westendrop analysis, to determine a range of acceptable prices and an optimal price point for casual members.